rajneesh069/DSA/README.md

 ### 2. number of digits in a number(say, a) = (int)(Math.log(a)) + 1

-3. Linear Search program in which the list has not been passed as an index, it contains a very important concept that the function call returns finally to the place where it wa called:
+3. Linear Search program in which the list has not been passed as an argument, it contains a very important concept that the function call returns finally to the place where it was called:

 ```java
 static ArrayList<Integer> search(int[] arr, int target, int start) {